 These tips are here to help make your daily life easier.
-Whether worried about an infant, struggling raising an adolescent, encountering challenges working with an adult, or as an educator having difficulty with a student with an FASD, you might find the following strategies and suggestions useful.
+Whether worried about an infant, struggling raising an adolescent, encountering challenges working with an adult, or having difficulty with a student with an FASD as an educator, you might find the following strategies and suggestions useful.
 With each stage of life providing a new challenge, simple, practical solutions can be invaluable.

 Consider taking a survey to share your experiences: National FASD Communities Participant and/or Caregiver Survey

 Hope for Children Living with FASD: 4 Programs That Work!

 View the brochure as a PDF here (right click to download).
 NOFAS will send you multiple copies of this brochure for only the cost of shipping.
 Please contact us if interested.